Articles

 Default Exports and Imports

-So far, the examples shown have used the named export syntax, in which a module’s resources are exported individually by name.
-Every module also has the option to export a single value to represent the entire module called the default export.
+So far, the examples have used named export/import syntax, in which a module’s resources are exported individually by name.
+Every module also has the option to export a single value to represent the entire module, called the default export.
 Often, though not always, the default export value is an object containing the entire set of functions and/or data values of a module.

 The syntax for exporting a default object looks like this: